 Here are some additional exercise and diet tips:

 Trying to lose weight can be a frustrating experience.
 The dieting and exercising can prove ineffective – it's easy to become disheartened.
 Over-the-counter slimming pills, and herbal supplements are easily available, however their weight loss credentials are uncertain.
 It's always best to discuss your weight issues with a licensed medical professional who will be able to give you all the information you need about weight loss medications like Xenical.
 This prescription treatment has been clinically proven to be more effective in weight loss than over-the-counter treatments and less invasive than surgery.
-Obtaining Xenical is a simple process - complete our short, no-obligation online consultation where one of our registered doctors can see if this treatment is right for you.
+Obtaining Xenical is a simple process - complete our short, no-obligation online consultation where one of our partner doctors can see if this treatment is right for you.